Less than 20% of the footprint when compared with catenary mooring systems in 100m water depth.

 The Gazelle platform is lighter than other floating platforms.
 This not only reduces raw materials but also the high cost of handling and assembly.

-The Gazelle platform is more compact and simpler to build, deploy, and maintain than other floating platforms, which translates to dramatically lower levelized cost of energy (LCOE).
+The Gazelle platform is more compact and simpler to build, deploy, and maintain than other floating platforms, which translates to significantly lower levelised cost of energy (LCOE).

 Gazelle’s innovative mooring system is a completely new concept.
 Achieving the Statement of Feasibility as part of the concept assessment defined in DNVGL-SE-0422 is a confirmation that Gazelle has demonstrated technical feasibility of the technology to deliver its targets in line with the requirements of our service specification that was developed to enable innovation in the marine renewables market.